 Students will memorize and perform combinations relating to stationary, axial, and locomotor movement.
 Students will work together as a group to explore both stationary and locomotor movements.
 This event will give students an opportunity to demonstrate self-directed learning by moving from station to station while demonstrating both stationary and locomotor movements at low, middle, and high levels.

-This assessment can be adapted for both kindergarten and first-grade benchmarks by decreasing the number of stations that are used during Part 2.This item has been voluntarily field tested by Michigan teachers with a non-representative sample of students. field-tested
+This assessment can be adapted for both kindergarten and first-grade benchmarks by decreasing the number of stations that are used during Part 2.This item has not been field-tested by Michigan teachers.field-tested

 Students will create a brief solo phrase visually representing a musical selection.